 If prior occurrence-based General Liability Insurance Policy (CGL) policy coverage was bought and paid for, and defense and indemnity expenses are arguably within the coverage, the duty to defend and indemnify should be borne by the carrier who profited by the sale of such insurance.
 To determine whether potential coverage exists, it is necessary to examine the insurance policy.

 The Standard Form Comprehensive General Liability Insurance Policy or ("CGL") has been drafted on an industry-wide basis through organizations such as the Insurance Services Office (ISO), and its predecessor, the Insurance Rating Board.

 The Standard Form Comprehensive General Liability Policy contains common insuring agreements, definitions, exclusions, terms, and conditions, and in most respects varies insignificantly from one policy to another when analyzing for environmental damage claims coverage.
 Much has been written regarding CGL coverage for environmental damage claims over the past several years.

 CGL policies generally provide insurance "for all sums the insured shall become legally obligated to pay as damages because of . . . property damage caused by an occurrence, including continuous and repeated exposure to such conditions."

 Standard CGL insurance policies are legal liability policies.
 Therefore, coverage exists whenever someone imposes or attempts to impose legal liability on a policyholder unless a specific exclusion applies.
-Once the analysis has established an "occurrence" under the applicable trigger of coverage theory,2 the next inquiry focuses upon any policy conditions which might exclude coverage under the applicable facts.
+Once the analysis has established an "occurrence" under the applicable trigger of coverage theory, the next inquiry focuses upon any policy conditions which might exclude coverage under the applicable facts.